connorslade/mslicer/README.md

 # sla_slicer

-A work in progress slicer for resin printer.
+A work in progress FOSS slicer for resin printers.

 ## References